hosuzuki/log/reading_log/README.md

 <h3> Classic </h3>

 :closed_book: 1.
-"The Devine Comedy" by Dante Alighieri
+"Oedipus the King" by Sophocles

 :closed_book: 1.
 "The Tale of Genji" by Murasaki Shikibu

+:closed_book: 1.
+"The Devine Comedy" by Dante Alighieri

 :closed_book: 1.
 "Gulliver's Travels" by Jonathan Swift